ItsNgaDoan/supply-chain-strategy-under-uncertainty/README.md

 A multi-sourcing strategy was therefore used to balance cost efficiency, capacity, and operational risk.

+## Ordering Strategy

+A staged ordering approach was used to manage uncertainty and supplier risk:

+- **Repulo Tailors (Ukraine)** – primary offshore supplier offering low unit cost and high production capacity
+- **Posh Garments (Bangladesh)** – secondary supplier providing flexible capacity for demand adjustments
+- **Local suppliers (New Zealand)** – used for fast turnaround and last-mile demand fulfilment

+Orders were placed progressively as demand uncertainty reduced, improving responsiveness while limiting overstock risk.

 ## Demand Uncertainty

 Demand was simulated across 30 scenarios to reflect uncertainty over the planning horizon.